'you grew up and you sparkled, but why don't you care?'

 And Lance did.

-Lance chuckled, holding a glass at him and teasing a salute.
+Lance chuckled, holding a glass at the best man with a good old natured salute.

-"Well, I've known this asshol-I mean, assistant manager ever since elementary, so I was bound to be his bridesmaid - I mean his best man, you see."
+"Well, I've known this asshol-I mean, guy ever since elementary, so I was bound to be his bridesmaid - I mean his best man, you see."

+Jonathan was already messing up his words.
 Clearly, the maid of honour hadn't been the only one drinking.
-Jonathan tended to curse excessively when he had a bit too much liquor in his system - the damn hypocrite.
+Jonathan tended to curse excessively when he had a bit too much liquor in his system.
+The damn hypocrite.

 "I remember the first time he looked up a girl's skirt and the first time he got laid-"

 Erin coughed loudly, causing the maid of honour to roll her eyes.
-At least Jonathan was making an effort making the ceremony endurable.
+At least Jonathan was making an effort making the ceremony endurable with his drunk openness.

 "Ivy-Rose.
 Ivy-Rose," Jonathan repeated.
 "With a name like that, how could anyone not love her?
 She's like a poison that draws everyone in.
 You either love her or...love her.
 Ivy, you look after my mate, will you?
 Lance likes his steak well done, okay?"